willvin313/PHPRad-Helpful-Resources/README.md

 This repo provides a list of helpful resources for phprad, to make learning easier.

-Click "<b>Watch/Star</b>" to get an email notification once an update is made for PHPRad Helpful Resources.
+*Click "Watch/Star" to get an email notification once an update is made to this repository.*

 ## Sample Projects